peterc/testrocket/README.md

 Extra concepts and code by Christoph Grabo

 Thanks to Gary Bernhardt for often praising and shining attention on TestRocket :-)

+Thanks to Serge Bedzhyk for modernizing the library to use refinements.